In API Fortress, you do not have to be concerned with organizing variables in a hierarchy from global to local… why?

 Variables are not only bound to URLs.
 Request bodies can also be handled like “templates” when needed, incorporating variables as in:

-- Fill the vault with data that is actually project-wise.
-Domains, protocols, API keys.
+- Fill the vault with data that is project-centric: Domains, protocols, API keys.
 They are all fine.
-We discourage you to introduce test specific variables in here because it would produce an overhead of information that will be unused most of the time,
+We discourage you from introducing test-specific variables because it would produce an overhead of information that would go unused most of the time.

-- Fill the globals/input set with test specific variables.
-Such as paths, Ids, dates, serial numbers,
+- Fill the globals/input set with test-specific variables, such as paths, IDs, dates, and serial numbers, etc.

-- Make sure that vault + globals/input set make up a complete variable scope for the test.
-In other words, the test should be able to run without further information,
+- Make sure that the “vault + globals/input set” add up to a complete variable scope for the test.
+In other words, the test should be able to run without further information.

-- Don’t overdo.
-Parametrize stuff that can actually change and leave everything else as static strings.
-Variables are… well, variable, so an excessive and unnecessary use of variables leads to uncertainty and hard to track behaviors.
+- Don’t overdo things.
+Parametrize stuff that can actually change, and leave everything else as static strings.
+Variables are… well, variable, so an excessive and unnecessary use of variables leads to uncertainty and hard-to-track behaviors.